arsindelve/ZorkAI/README.md

 If your command moves the story forward, or changes the state of the game, then I want to preserve the original story.
 If not, the AI Narrator should give you a meaningful, funny response that keeps you immersed in the Great Underground Empire

+I've written a brand new Interactive Fiction Engine in C#, with corresponding C# game files for the first 30% of Zork I. I've also included the first location of Zork II to show the separation from the game implementation and the game files themselves.

+For the input parser, I'm using AWS Lex.
+For the generated responses, I'm using Open AI's "gpt-4-turbo-preview".
+The code for implementing the Open AI API is really very simple, as one would expect, the challenge (and what I think makes this implementation work) is the creation of the prompts for various scenarios.
+I've spent hours tweaking them, and expect to spend many more

 The code in this repository IS NOT a full game....yet.
 But it does demonstrate that this can work, and can have truly excellent results!
 (Thanks mostly to how good GPT4 is).
-When the game is ready to deploy, I'll update this readme with a link to the working prototype.
+I'll keep implementing the rest of the Zork I story, items and location, finding new scenarios that the engine can't handle (combat with the troll is and example), but the game is quite playable in it's current state.

-**None of the source code or executable of the original Zork is being used in any way.** The code for ZorkAI is written in C# and uses
+**None of the source code or executable of the original Zork is being used in any way.**

-OpenAI and AmazonLex APIs
+Questions?
+Feedback?
+Want to test or help implement this?
+Drop me a line: zorkai@mikeindallas.com

 - https://www.pcjs.org/software/pcx86/game/infocom/zork1/